How do we select the funds that we recommend to our clients?

 There are two exceptions to our investment selection process

 We have clients for whom Environment and Social concerns are the top priority when choosing a KiwiSaver provider.
-For clients who do not mind paying slightly higher fees and potentially having slightly lower returns in exchange for being with an ESG focussed KiwiSaver provider, we recommend funds from CareSaver.
+For clients who do not mind paying slightly higher fees and potentially having slightly lower returns in exchange for being with an ESG focussed KiwiSaver provider, we recommend funds from CareSaver if feasible.